Optimality and Approximate Optimality of Source-Channel Separation in Networks: Three Examples

 Let us for the moment isolate source $S_1$ and focus on the super block broadcast channel $P(\hat{S}^n_{1,3},\hat{S}^n_{1,4}|S^n_1)$ with the messages $(W_{1,1},W_{1,2})$, since it is the main difficulty in generalizing the proof approach for JSCMUD.
-We will introduce an auxiliary random variable (in general more than one auxiliary random variable is needed), and show that this broadcast channel can support a certain rate pair for the degraded message set broadcast \cite{KornerMarton:77}, parametrized by this newly-introduced random variable.
-The same probability distribution of this auxiliary random variable is also used to construct successive refinement source code for $S_1$.
-However, the afore-mentioned channel coding rates for degraded message set broadcast are in fact insufficient to support this successive refinement source code; nevertheless, the shortfall in the rates can be upper-bounded by comparing the broadcast channel coding rates and the successive refinement source coding rates, both of which are parametrized by this afore-introduced auxiliary random variable.
+We can show that this broadcast channel can support a certain rate pair for degraded message set broadcast, by introducing an additional auxiliary random variable.
+The same auxiliary random variable is also used to construct successive refinement source code for $S_1$.
+The afore-mentioned broadcast channel code rates are however insufficient to support this successive refinement source code; nevertheless, the shortfall can be upper-bounded by comparing the channel code rates and the source code rates.
 This upper bound implies the approximate optimality of source-channel separation in JSCMMD.